Pay your self-contribution online

 I just started working for a contributing employer.
 When will I be eligible for coverage with the North Central States Carpenters Health Plan?

-What happens if I do not work enough hours?
+What happens if I do not have enough contributions in my Dollar Bank?

 Can I apply for single coverage?